-You need to make sure that your data is safe and your devices are resilient to cyber threats.
+You need to make sure that you protect your data when working from home so it is safe and your devices are resilient to cyber-threats.
 A network firewall is important to prevent unauthorised access and prevent hackers from getting through.
-Your router, and personal devices you use at home is highly unlikely to have a firewall, and that means your data is less secure.
+Your router and personal devices you use at home are highly unlikely to have a firewall.
+That means your data is less secure.

 So, what can you do to make your data safe while working remotely?

 6 ways to protect your data when working from home